MUTUAL AID

-Their success is attributed to local knowledge and relationships that afford operational advantages in a challenging environment that international agencies are less-equipped to navigate.
+Their success is attributed to local knowledge and relationships that afford operational advantages in a challenging environment.
 A decentralized structure allows organizers to make hyper-local decisions based on context and adapt, in real time, to security conditions.
 They have proven to be not only an effective aid distributor, but uniquely accountable.

 The characteristics that make mutual aid highly effective have, paradoxically, limited their access to reliable financial resources and support.
-Despite their demonstrated ability to deliver life-saving aid at scale throughout the past year, they have been unable to unlock sustainable or substantial funding from institutional donors.
+Despite their demonstrated ability to deliver life-saving aid at scale throughout the past year, they have been unable to unlock sustainable or substantial funding from institutional donors who cannot find ways to unlock their own bureaucratic barriers in order to fund mutual aid.

-The ERRs and mutual aid continue to expand across Sudan, working in coordination with international and national NGOs and UN Agencies.
-Since these large organizations lack direct access to many communities, this network of mutual aid responders provide the only means identify needs, report on the crisis, and deliver aid around the whole country.
+The ERRs and mutual aid continue to expand across Sudan, working in coordination with international and national NGOs and UN Agencies, who are less equipped to navigate the complex conflict environment.
+Since these large organizations lack direct access to many communities, this network of mutual aid responders provide the only means to identify needs, report on the crisis, and deliver aid around the whole country.

 In addition to their proven and unique ability to respond effectively and cost-efficiently to immediate humanitarian needs, the network of mutual aid actors in Sudan is also thinking about the future, even in these dark times.